luwakee/luwakee/README.md

 - 👀 I’m interested in front-end develop, cars, drift & photography.
 - 🌱 I’m currently learning front-end languages & english.
 - 💞️ I’m looking to collaborate on Yandex, Google or other most popular companies.
-- 📫 How to reach me: telegram: @luwaakee, vk: @luwakee
+- 📫 How to reach me: telegram: @luwakee, vk: @luwakee